IIT Mandi: Centres

+Organization and administration

 IIT Mandi Catalyst

 IIT Mandi Catalyst is the first technology business incubator (TBI) in Himachal Pradesh.
 It was inaugurated by Prof Ashok Jhunjhunwala on 15 May 2016.

 IIT Mandi Catalyst offers a low-cost, high-tech, yet peaceful and picturesque destination to early-stage startups.
+The Solar Labs was the first incubated and funded company.
+It was founded in 2017 by a fresh B. Tech graduate Siddarth Gangal.
+IIT Mandi Catalyst has incubated over 350 startups.

 Enabling Women of Kamand (EWOK)

 Enabling Women of Kamand (EWOK) is an innovative programme started by IIT Mandi in May 2016.

 It focuses on imparting skills training to rural women to enable them to start village-scale businesses.
 EWOK has partnered with women from the four panchayats of Kamand, Kataula, Katindhi and Navlaya in Mandi district.

-E-Cell (Entrepreneurship Cell)

-The E-Cell is a student-run club that provides exposure to entrepreneurship to IIT Mandi students.
+IIT Mandi iHub and HCI Foundation

+Incorporated on 24 September 2020, IIT Mandi iHub and HCI Foundation is a Technology Innovation Hub (TIH).
+It is focused on Human-Computer Interaction (HCI).
+It is set up by the IIT Mandi under India’s National Mission on Interdisciplinary Cyber-Physical Systems (NM-ICPS).

+iHub launched ‘Drone Didi’ as a part of Indian government's Namo Drone Didi Scheme.
+It is an entrepreneurship development program to train women of Himachal Pradesh to become drone operators, with a specific focus on agri-drone applications.
+The skill-development training program has been recognized by National Skill Development Corporation (NSDC).
+The first batch started in 2024 had 20 female participants.